-For Fabry disease patients who respond to migalastat HCl, we believe that the use of migalastat HCl may have advantages relative to the use of Fabrazyme® and Replagal®.
-Published data for patients treated with Fabrazyme® and Replagal® for periods of up to five years demonstrate that these drugs can lead to the reduction of GL-3 in multiple cell types in the skin, heart and kidney.
-However, because they are large protein molecules, Fabrazyme® and Replagal® are believed to have difficulty penetrating some tissues and cell types.
-In particular, it is widely believed that Fabrazyme® and Replagal® are unable to cross the blood-brain barrier and thus are unlikely to address the neurological symptoms of Fabry disease.
-As a small molecule therapy that has demonstrated high oral bioavailability and good biodistribution properties in preclinical testing, migalastat HCl has the potential to reach cells of all the target tissues of Fabry disease.
-Furthermore, treatment with Fabrazyme® and Replagal® requires intravenous infusions every other week, frequently on-site at health care facilities, presenting an inconvenience to Fabry patients.
-Oral treatment with migalastat HCl may be much more convenient for patients and may not have the safety risks associated with intravenous infusions.
+For Fabry disease patients who respond to migalastat, we believe that the use of migalastat may have advantages relative to the use of agalsidase beta and agalsidase alfa.
+Published data for patients treated with agalsidase beta and agalsidase alfa for periods of up to five years demonstrate that these drugs can lead to the reduction of GL-3 in multiple cell types in the skin, heart and kidney.
+However, because they are large protein molecules, agalsidase beta and agalsidase alfa are believed to have difficulty penetrating some tissues and cell types.
+In particular, it is widely believed that agalsidase beta and agalsidase alfa are unable to cross the blood-brain barrier and thus are unlikely to address the neurological symptoms of Fabry disease.
+As a small molecule therapy that has demonstrated high oral bioavailability and good biodistribution properties in preclinical testing, migalastat has the potential to reach cells of all the target tissues of Fabry disease.
+Furthermore, treatment with agalsidase beta and agalsidase alfa requires intravenous infusions every other week, frequently on-site at health care facilities, presenting an inconvenience to Fabry patients.
+Hence, oral treatment with migalastat may be much more convenient for patients.
+Lastly, agalsidase beta and agalsidase alfa are protein therapeutics, and have been shown to lead to the generation of anti-drug antibodies in some patients, which can affect efficacy.
+Some patients also experience infusion-associated reactions that can last for hours or days.
+In contrast, migalastat is not expected to have immunogenic effects, and may not have the safety risks associated with intravenous infusion.

-In addition, as discussed above, we believe that migalastat HCl in combination with ERT may improve key characteristics of the infused enzymes used in ERT by allowing for increased transport of enzymes to the lysosomes and degradation of substrate, thereby potentially increasing ERT's safety and efficacy.
-Importantly, patients who may not have α -Gal A mutations amendable to migalastat HCl monotherapy treatment may benefit from migalastat HCl in combination with ERT, making migalastat HCl potentially available to all Fabry patients.
+In addition, as discussed above, we believe that migalastat in combination with ERT may improve key characteristics of the infused enzymes used in ERT by allowing for increased transport of active enzymes to the lysosomes and degradation of substrate, thereby potentially increasing ERT's efficacy.
+Importantly, patients who may not have alpha-Gal A mutations amenable to migalastat monotherapy treatment may benefit from migalastat in combination with ERT, making migalastat potentially available to all Fabry patients.

-CHART Programs for Pompe Disease
+Next-Generation ERT for Pompe Disease